 SEAT Ibiza review

-The SEAT Ibiza is a stylish and affordable alternative to superminis like the Ford Fiesta and VW Polo
+The SEAT Ibiza is a stylish and good-value supermini that rivals the Ford Fiesta and VW Polo